Inside Bill's Brain: Decoding Bill Gates: Reviews

 One review in 2019 said "Inside Bill’s Brain often feels more superficial than it actually is because it switches topics so freely".
 Much of this documentary is about his charity work with the Bill and Melinda Gates Foundation, not about his life, personality, or beliefs.
-The same review said the second episode is the best one as it comes closest "decoding" Gates.
+The same review said the second episode is the best one as it comes closest to "decoding" Gates.

 According to The Nation, "The documentary’s blind spots are all the more striking in light of the timing of its release, just as news was trickling out that Bill Gates met multiple times with convicted sex offender Jeffrey Epstein."
 The documentary features an interview with Bernie Noe, a friend of Gates, but "Guggenheim doesn’t tell audiences that Noe is the principal of Lakeside School, a private institution to which the Bill & Melinda Gates Foundation has given $80 million.
 The filmmaker also doesn’t mention the extraordinary conflict of interest this presents: The Gateses used their charitable foundation to enrich the private school their children attend."